Glenn Tilbrook: Solo career and outside Squeeze

+Along with Clem Curtis, Roy Phillips, and Linda Lewis etc., Tilbrook collaborated with Lord Large.
+He recorded the song, "Man Don't Stick Around Too Long", which appeared on the 2007 album, The Lord's First XI.

 In 2008, Tilbrook previewed new material while on tour with the Fluffers, two members of whom are also members of the latest Squeeze line-up.
-A four-track single, "Binga Bong!", was released in November 2008.
+A four-track single "Binga Bong!" was released in November 2008.
 The album Pandemonium Ensues, credited to Glenn Tilbrook and The Fluffers, was released in March 2009.
 The 14-track album was produced by Tilbrook and Andrew J. Jones, and mixed by Bob Clearmountain.
-It featured guest appearances from Johnny Depp on "Too Close to the Sun" and Depp's then girlfriend, Vanessa Paradis, on "Interest & Love".
+It featured guest appearances from Johnny Depp on "Too Close to the Sun" and Depp's then girlfriend, Vanessa Paradis, on "Interest & Love."

 In January 2010 it was announced that Tilbrook and Difford would be spending part of the coming summer in Italy, together writing songs for a new Squeeze album.
 The result of this was a 4-song CD of new demo recordings which emerged during their 2012 tour of the US.
 The duo toured the UK and US again in 2014–15 with a program they called 'The At Odds Couple'.

-In 2014, Tilbrook released a mostly acoustic album titled "Happy Ending".
-Later that year, he was featured on the compilation Songs from a Stolen Spring that paired Western musicians with artists from the Arab Spring.
+In 2014, Tilbrook released a mostly acoustic album titled Happy Ending, Later that year, he was featured on the compilation Songs from a Stolen Spring that paired Western musicians with artists from the Arab Spring.
 On the album, Tilbrook's performance of the Bob Marley and Peter Tosh song "Get Up, Stand Up" was meshed with Egyptian singer Dina El Wedidi's "Beyond These Doors".

 Fluffers

-The Fluffers is the name of Tilbrook's band when Tilbrook performs without Squeeze.
+The Fluffers is the name of Tilbrook's band when he performs without Squeeze.
 They tour internationally, and consist of Tilbrook, Stephen Large (keyboards), Simon Hanson (drums) and Lucy Shaw (electric bass).

 Personal life

+Tilbrook was born in Woolwich, London on 31 August 1957.

 Tilbrook has his own recording studio, 45RPM, in Charlton.
 It has been used by other bands such as Nine Below Zero.
 Tilbrook supports Charlton Athletic F.C. and in 1998 Squeeze released "Down in the Valley", a tribute to his boyhood team.

-Tilbrook memorably sang the English national anthem before the start of the Euro 96 game at Wembley between England and Holland.

-He is a supporter of the Love Hope Strength Foundation, a cancer charity founded by Mike Peters of The Alarm, and has played concerts in aid of the organisation, including one at base camp, Mount Everest.
+Tilbrook is a supporter of the Love Hope Strength Foundation, a cancer charity founded by Mike Peters of The Alarm, and has played concerts in aid of the organisation, including one at base camp, Mount Everest.